Where To Eat After A Hike In LA

 Los Angeles’ reputation as an endless concrete suburbia is well-earned.
 But one of our secret weapons has always been our sneakily abundant access to all things nature.
 Between Malibu and Runyon Canyon, Griffith Park and our miles and miles of beaches, the outdoor culture in LA is strong.
 But after a few hours of sucking wind while walking up a canyon, you always need something to eat - and finding the right place to fill up is easier said than done.
-Here are the 16 best places to go after finishing one of LA’s major hikes.
+Here are the 15 best places to go after finishing one of LA’s major hikes.

 The tiny little cafe off Vermont is making the only real juices and health shakes you want in the area.
-Our move is the Power Mint (it tastes like a mint Klondike Bar, but is actually good for you), but frankly most of their shakes are worth ordering.
-Looking for a real punch to the face?
+Our move is the "Power Mint" (it tastes like a mint Klondike Bar), but frankly most of their shakes are worth ordering.
+Looking for a real nasal clear-out?
 Get the ginger shot with oil of oregano.
-Wah-BAM.

 Kenneth Hahn Recreational Park

-So you want to eat healthy after a hike, but also go somewhere cool/interesting/possibly from the future?
+So you want to eat healthy after a hike, but also go somewhere cool/possibly from the future?
 Head for Destroyer.
 Located in the middle of a bunch of tech startups in Culver City, this daytime-only, order-at-the-counter spot seems like one of those places created only for Instagram, but then you try the food and realize it tastes even better than it looks.
 The raw oatmeal (with a frozen disk of crispy vanilla on top) is a must-order.